aa3025/photogallery/README.md

 * **Drag-and-Drop Uploads:** Easily upload new files directly to the folder you are currently viewing.
 * **Dark/Light Theme Switching:** Toggle between themes for comfortable viewing.
 * **Cross-Platform (Python-based):** Designed to run on any system where Python and its dependencies can be installed.
+* **To-Do:** selection of multiple files, deletion of multiple files (deletion of whole folders is already implemented)

 ## Prerequisites